cuebits/hydro-trend/README.md

 Interactive web application for viewing, adding, and analysing rainfall data.
 Includes an interactive map for veiwing the available data in the database, functions to download data as a CSV, statistical analysis (Mann-Kendall test for non-parametric trends) and a static map image generator that allows you to visualise how rainfall has changed over a given period for a country.

 ## Introduction
 This app was built to assist follow-up research of the research paper ["Evidence of climate change in south east Australian water data"](https://drive.google.com/file/d/1egNLWQuNnzxzXjiOheR68cT9zheViHn4/view).
 It allows users to submit their own rainfall data to a shared database, and for others to download the raw data, analysed data, and static maps visualising the spatial trends over a selected analysis period.
-It is intended for the UNSW Water Research centre and as a final project for the Harvard online computer science course CS50X.
+It is intended for the UNSW Water Research Centre and as a final project for the Harvard University online computer science course CS50X.

 ## Dependencies
 This web app makes use of a number of external libraries, common for data analysis, but a few other more obscure libraries found on GitHub.